 AFR will have one GPU render every odd frame and the other render every even frame.
 SFR, on the other hand, will split the frame in half and have one GPU work on the upper part of the frame and the other on the lower part of the frame.

 Another thing that regularly plagues both Crossfire and SLI is a phenomenon called micro stuttering.
 Basically, when using the multi-GPU set up in your PC with AFR, what you perceive on your screen may be different from what the benchmarking software is showing.
-Unfortunately, you won’t experience extra frames, quite the opposite, you will experience really annoying stuttering.
+This might lead to some good old stuttering.

 Both technologies need a PSU capable of supplying enough power to the GPUs with combinations such as 6-pin, 8-pin, and 16-pin being readily available in the vast majority of modern PSUs.

 Another thing these two have in common is that they can run on several monitors and in different resolutions.
-Although they both can run four 8K or eight 4K monitors.
+They can also both run four 8K or eight 4K monitors.
 However, the downside is that every monitor will require its own dedicated GPU.

-So a GPU from the HD 5800 series can be combined with another 5800 series GPU (say 5830 and 5870), but a different hundred series can not (so a 5770 and 5870 are incompatible).
-There is an exception with the HD 7870 XT cards that can be paired up with an HD 7900 series GPU.
+So a GPU from the HD 5800 series can be combined with another 5800 series GPU (say 5830 and 5870), but a different hundred series cannot (so a 5770 and 5870 are incompatible).
+There is an exception with the HD 7870 XT cards, which can be paired up with an HD 7900 series GPU.

-A small caveat here should be that SLI cards don’t need to be precisely identical.
+A small caveat here is that SLI cards don’t need to be precisely identical.
 They can be from different manufacturers.
 So EVGA GTX 1080 Ti can connect with ASUS GTX 1080 Ti, but neither could connect to any card maker’s plain GTX 1080.

 This next thing is both a similarity and a difference, depending on your perspective.